melodyhway/Analysis-of-Nonprofit-Donations/README.md

 Find the SQL queries for answers to specific questions [here](https://github.com/melodyhway/Donations-Analysis-using-SQL/blob/8f98b82866f7878f72b89d0c21ab47cf334d4a83/SQLqueries.md)

 # Overview of Findings

-An analysis of donations made during July 2024 to June 2025 found that a total of $6.83 M were donated to this non-profit organization.
+An analysis of donations made during July 2024 to June 2025 found that a total of $6.83 M were donated to our non-profit organization.
 The top performing months occurred during May 2025, July 2024, June 2025, and December 2024.
 A large portion of donations were made by Foundation donors, followed by Individual donors.
 Some events hosted during these high impact months also certainly have an impact on donation amounts such as hosted galas, or holiday season donations.
 Notably, in May, the Chef Gala increased funding efforts resulting in a peak in donation volume and amount.
 Throughout this project, we will uncover inisghts about donor types, campaigns, and events in order to gain a better understanding of the July 2024 - 2025 donation performance.
 We will also learn how donations are allocated towards different departments throughout the organization.
-Using this data, we can make data-informed recommendations for our organization for fundraising strategies and increasing donation efforts for future years.
+Using this data, we can make data-informed recommendations for our organization for fundraising strategies, media campaigns, and increasing donation efforts for future years as well as ensure that we mitigate donations risks by diversifying potential donor types.

 ## Dashboard Overview